Last updated on April 29th, 2019

 We can all agree that it is important to have a basic education on what to do in the aftermath of a legitimate shooting.
 Regardless of whether you think that a self-defense guidelines card is a good idea or not.
 This is just an extra backup tool you can keep in your wallet, if you so choose.

 What do you think?
 Is there any guideline you disagree with?
 One that doesn’t include not saying a word to the responding officer, that is.
 Leave a comment below and let me know.
-If there’s anything that’s improvable, I want to find out.
+I’d be glad to entertain the idea of any improvement.

 In any case, thanks for reading.
 I hope you found this post shooting info useful.
 If you did, consider subscribing for similar content in the future.
 Here are a few other projects you might find interesting: